TetraPlex-org/central/Documentation/technical/authentication.md

 ---
 %%{init: {"flowchart": {"htmlLabels": false}} }%% flowchart TB
-  %% Trigger Event
-  TRIGGER(["System sends User Client an encrypted jwt for login"])-->S1 S1["System sends a second jwt to be decrypted and stored in plaintext on disk, impossible to distinguish from a proper access token"]-->S2
+  TRIGGER(["System sends User an encrypted honeypot token, indistinguishable to a real access key"])-->S1 S1["User Client decrypts the token and stores it in plaintext on disk"]-->S1a1 S1a1["Intruder steals the token"]-->S2
-  S2["Intruder tries to use plaintext jwt to login"]-->S3 S3["System detects the use of the honeypot token and lets the connection time out with no error."]-->S4 & S5 S4[/"Intruder is confused"/]
+  S2["Intruder tries to use plaintext jwt to login"]-->S3 S3[System detects the use of the honeypot token and lets the connection time out with no error.]-->S4 & S5 S4[/Intruder is confused/]
-  S5["System logs the intrusion attempt and alerts the User"] --> S6 S6(["User is happy"])
+  S5[System logs the intrusion attempt and alerts the User] --> SUCCESS SUCCESS([User is happy to get a chance to actively counter the attack])

 ```